 The Veterans Administration acknowledges that toxins in burn pit smoke may affect the skin.
 Veterans who now suffer from certain skin conditions and have a history of burn pit exposure during military service may qualify for VA disability benefits.

-Berry Law can assist and advise Veterans who have not been able to obtain the VA benefits they deserve for skin conditions caused by burn pit exposure.
+Berry Law can assist and advise Veterans who have not been able to obtain the VA skin condition compensation they deserve caused by burn pit exposure.

 Berry Law works with Veterans across the country to appeal denied VA claims and to increase disability ratings.
 Our attorneys, most of whom are military Veterans, will work to ensure that you are receiving full VA disability benefits for any resulting skin condition from burn pit exposure while serving in the U.S. military’s Southwest Asia theater of operations.